Inclement Weather Policy

 At no time, may the contract holder use his/her ID to allow another patron to gain access.
 If the contract holder allows another customer to gain access into the dining commons, the contract holder will be assessed a penalty fee, no less than $50 for the first offense, $100 for a second offense, and $150 for the third offense.
 Students may be referred to Student Judiciary on the third offense.
 In addition to the penalty fee, contract holders will be charged for the cost of the meal for the unauthorized guest.
 If the person who gains unauthorized entry is a meal plan contract holder, he or she will be charged the penalty fee as well.

 Alternative Solutions for Meals:

 A meal plan contract holder with inadequate time to reach the dining commons during a particular meal period, may request a transportable meal.
-The contract holder will need to contact Food Services’ Nutritionist, Katherine Ingerson, at 706-542-7313 to provide a class schedule and to arrange to pick up the meal at one of the four dining commons.
-Food may not be taken out of the dining commons without making arrangements with the Nutritionist.
+The contract holder will need to contact Food Services Dietitian, Katherine Ingerson, at 706-542-7313 to provide a class schedule and to arrange to pick up the meal at one of the four dining commons.
+Food may not be taken out of the dining commons without making arrangements with the Dietitian.
 Removing food from the dining commons is prohibited and will result in a penalty fee and possible disciplinary action.

 Withdrawal from Classes:

 Students who notify Food Services that they have withdrawn from all classes will receive a refund for the semester in which they withdraw.
 Refunds are processed in accordance with the schedule published by Student Accounts.
 The date used for withdrawal refunds will be the later of the Registrar’s official withdrawal date or the last date the patron accessed the dining commons.

 If a student is dismissed from classes as a result of disciplinary action, no refund is authorized.